 The saying goes that friends should never go into business together but my partnership with my co-founder has been strengthened by our friendship.

 Tom Gatzen, together with his friend Rob Imonikhe, co-founded Ideal Flatmate – an algorithm based flatmate matchmaker, which helps tenants find compatible house companions.
 The 28-year-old tech entrepreneur highlights the highs and lows of running a business with a friend/co-founder.

 “We came up with the idea for our business a couple of years ago after becoming friends, while living together at university and seeing the lack of options available for finding compatible flatmates.

-Deciding to take the plunge and actually go for it together was a difficult one, especially, given the number of failed start ups you hear about.
-Also, the many warnings that comes with working with a friend can be a disaster.
+Deciding to take the plunge and actually go for it together was a difficult one, especially, given the number of failed startups you hear about.
+Also, the many warnings that come with working with a friend can be a disaster.

 Running the business together has certainly changed our relationship and there have been moments when our friendship has been tested.

 It started when we came up with the idea and this gradually morphed into a business relationship when we started really pursuing the company and building it into a business.

 It became clear pretty soon that we were both passionate about turning Ideal Flatmate into a genuine startup and when that became our focus, our relationship naturally changed.